 Andy Wilson – Owner and Head Instructor

 I grew up in a small town in rural Minnesota.
 I can’t explain why but I have always been in love with the martial arts.
-Some of my earliest memories are of spending hours reading Black Belt magazine, Judo books and watching Chuck Norris and Kung Fu on television.
+Some of my earliest memories are of spending hours reading Black Belt magazine, Judo books and watching Chuck Norris and Kung Fu on television when I was just 6 or 7 years old.
 At the time there were no martial arts schools for kids anywhere near my hometown so I didn’t start an actual class until I turned 15 in 1985.

 Once I did though I was hooked.
 I eventually earned a black belt in the first style I started.

 In 1987 I talked my parents into taking me to the big city of Minneapolis to attend a seminar conducted by Guro Dan Inosanto at Rick Faye’s Minnesota Kali Group which changed my entire perspective on what martial art could look and feel like.
 I had no idea what I saw but I knew I wanted to do it!

 I began training with Guro Rick Faye after that and he continues to be my mentor, role model and friend to this day.
 I founded MKG Martial Arts International in June of 2000 as a branch of his Minnesota Kali Group.
 Following his example, my goal has always been to operate a martial arts school where normal people can learn and train in realistic and effective martial arts with a minimum of ego and ritual.

 Since starting MKG Seattle in 2000 I have been honored to expose thousands of Seattleite’s to authentic martial art training and even create students who have gone on to start their own schools.
 After experiencing several career ending back injuries and failed surgeries I’ve also developed a sense of empathy for working with new students and those working with physical limitations.

 - Level 3 Instructor under Guro Rick Faye

 - Senior Associate Instructor in Filipino Martial Arts under Guro Dan Inosanto